 Electricity distribution companies supply additional detailed information regarding directly invoiced customers on an annual basis.
 As these companies reconcile their financial accounts in March each year, there is a mismatch between the sources.
-In order to ensure consistency with historical series, MBIE can only produce annual electricity data.

 Wholesale indices refer to the Producer Price Indices (PPIs).
 Retail indices refer to the Consumer Price Indices (CPIs).
 Both indices are produced by Statistics New Zealand on a quarterly basis.